Ploxo/BreakroomsAndBosses/README.md

 ## About

-This game was developed as part of a course during my bachelor's (the course was called 'Game Development 1')
+This game was developed as part of a course during my bachelor's (the course was called 'Game Development 1').
+The game was made with Unity and coded in C# (.NET).

 This game is a single-player played on PC using a mouse and keyboard.
 The player's goal is to solve the mystery and figure out why the company is corrupt.
 The player reaches their goal by defeating enemies through 'debate-battles'.
 The player can walk around and explore the world and find various items that can help them with their battles.